insert-username/subl-base64-decode-popup/README.md

 1. Clone this repo.
 2. Navigate to your package installation directory (You can do this by opening sublime text and Navigating to `Preferences` --> `Browse Packages`).
-4. Copy the contents of this repo into a new folder called `base64-decode-popup`.
+4. Copy the `base64_decode_popup` directory into the installation directory.

 Optionally, if you are using Linux, just run `install.sh`, which will do the same thing.